gitnyasha/deno-blog-app/README.md

 ## Conclusion

-You have seen how Deno Fresh Framework is super easy is to create a new project and you have learned the benefits of Fresh in relation to app perfomance, how the code is rendered to the client, by not providing a build step the code is excuted very fast and that TypeScript comes out of the box without the need to config separately.
+You have seen how Deno Fresh Framework is super easy is to create a new project and you have learned the benefits of Fresh in relation to app perfomance, how the code is rendered to the client, by not providing a build step the code is executed very fast and how TypeScript comes out of the box without the need to config separately.